How refiners are using digital technologies to become more profitable

 Unexpected event monitoring in global oil markets that affects the refinery crude supply

-Unexpected events, such as the recent attacks on oil processing facilities in Saudi Arabia, can disrupt the oil supply at any given time.
+Unexpected events, can disrupt the oil supply at any given time.
 Timely information and transparency are crucial in these instances.
 A refinery needs to adapt to these changes quickly and usually has increased analytical needs during these times to help navigate the markets with confidence.
 Refiners need to make up their minds swiftly during such incidents and typically have two options, either buy cargo from somewhere else or look to take barrels from storage.
-In the recent Saudi example, it was essential to understand the impact of the disruption and whether Saudi exports would be curtailed or not and how much oil Saudi Arabia really had available in storage to buffer the impact of the attacks.
+When oil processing facilities in Saudi Arabia were attacked, it was essential to understand the impact of disruption, and whether Saudi exports would be curtailed or not and how much oil Saudi Arabia really had available in storage to buffer the impact of the attacks.
 This level of industry intelligence is provided by OilX and can help refiners to structure their own commercial decisions.

 In summary, emerging technologies and oil analytics solutions such as the OilX Platform are enabling refiners to closely monitor changes in oil flows in real-time.
 As a result, refiners are able to make better, more confident and faster commercial decisions.